SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-12-authentication-vs-authorization-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Authentication is about validating your credentials such as Username, ID, and password to verify your identity.
+**Authentication** is about validating your credentials such as Username, ID, and password to verify your identity.

-Authorization occurs after your identity has been authenticated by the system, which gives you full access to resources such as information, files, databases, etc.
+Authorization only occurs after your identity has been **authenticated** by the system.

+This gives you **full access** to resources such as information, files, databases, etc.

 [/slide]